ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

   learns from data to generate outputs such as content, predictions, recommendations, or decisions.

-AI Training:
-: The use of data to produce or improve an artificial intelligence system.

 Asset:
 : A digital file or stream of data, usually with associated metadata.

 Declaring party:
 : The entity that expresses a preference with regards to an Asset.

-Search Application:
-: A search application is a system that enables users locate items on the internet or in a specific data store.

 # Statements of Preference {#model}